 Class members have the following options:

 - Cash payment: All class members will receive a cash payment of at least $100.
-A claim does not need to be submitted or approved to receive this payment.
+They do not need to submit a claim to receive this payment.

-- Pro rata out-of-pocket reimbursement: Class members can also submit a claim for documented out-of-pocket payments for residential treatment that Anthem denied coverage for between April 29, 2017 and April 30, 2025.
-In order to qualify for reimbursement, treatment must have began either before the denial or within 14 days after denial.
-Class members can submit to receive reimbursement for up to 365 days of treatment.
-Final payment amount will be determined by the number of valid claims submitted.
+- Pro rata out-of-pocket reimbursement: Class members can submit a claim for documented out-of-pocket payments for residential treatment that Anthem denied coverage for between April 29, 2017 and April 30, 2025.
+To qualify for reimbursement, treatment must have began either before the denial or within 14 days after denial.
+Class members can submit a claim to receive reimbursement for up to 365 days of treatment.
+The settlement administrator will determine the final payment amount by the number of valid claims submitted.

 How to claim a Blue Cross Blue Shield class action payment

-In order to receive reimbursement for out-of-pocket expenses, class members must submit a claim form by Jan.
-20, 2026. .
-Claims can be filed online using the online claim form or by printing and mailing the PDF claim form to the settlement administrator.
+To receive reimbursement for out-of-pocket expenses, class members must submit a claim form by Jan.
+20, 2026.
+They can file a claim online using the online claim form or print and mail the PDF claim form to the settlement administrator.

 Required out-of-pocket claim information and proof